johnfactotum/foliate/README.md

 #### Optional dependencies

 Auto-hyphenation is done using CSS hyphenation.
-To enbale CSS hyphenation in WebKitGTK, you will need to install the hyphenation rules, e.g., `hyphen-en` for English, `hyphen-fr` for French, etc.
+To enable CSS hyphenation in WebKitGTK, you will need to install the hyphenation rules, e.g., `hyphen-en` for English, `hyphen-fr` for French, etc.

 For offline dictionary support, install `dictd`.